Korean War Project

 Entry: 76539

-WAS IN 71ST AT CO.
+Subject: WAS IN 71ST AT CO.
 D AND CO.
 C

-CARLETON H. MUSSON wrote on October 27, 2010
+Carleton H. Musson wrote on October 27, 2010

 Comments: I served at the Owada reciever site from Feb 52 through Mar.
 53--then assigned as Special Communications Officer to Commander and Chief FEC, Mark Clark (trought Company C 71st Sig Bn.) until November '53.
 I was also Officer in Charge of Special Communications Branch in Hardy Barracks during that stint in 1953 with Field Teletype Mobil Units and in charge of station ADI at FEC Hdqrts.